jvanderk/syd-siderial_tracker/README.md

 - allow user to select drive speed using on-off switch
 - feedback selected drive speed index on indicator LED

-Great help for putting this together was given by the folks at ## Dependencies
+Great help for putting this together was given by the great folks at
+#rtic:matrix.org .

 ### How to set up